About the Show

-In the final live performance phase of the competition, the Top 12 artists will compete each week against each other during a live broadcast.
-The television audience will vote to save their favorite artists.
-Three artists with the lowest number of votes will be eligible for the "instant save."
-These artists will each perform a new song that represents why they should earn the save.
-Then, America will have the opportunity to save their favorite performer by tweeting out #VoiceSave along with the artist's name.
-The two singers with the lowest number of votes will be sent home each week.
-In the end, one will be named "The Voice" and will receive the grand prize of a recording contract.
+In the final live-performance phase of the competition, the top 12 artists compete each week against each other during a live broadcast.
+The television audience votes to save their favorite artists.
+The three artists with the lowest number of votes are eligible for the "Instant Save."
+These artists each perform a new song that represents why they should earn the save.
+Then, America has the opportunity to save their favorite performer by tweeting #VoiceSave along with the artist's name.
+The two singers with the lowest number of votes are sent home each week.
+In the end, one is named "The Voice" and receives the grand prize of a recording contract.

 "The Voice" is a presentation of United Artists Media Group (an MGM company), Talpa Media USA Inc. and Warner Horizon Television.
 The series was created by John de Mol, who serves as executive producer along with Mark Burnett, Audrey Morrissey, Marc Jansen and Lee Metzger.

 John de Mol, Mark Burnett, Audrey Morrissey, Stijn Bakkers, Lee Metzger